jasonaaronwilson/omni-c/README.md

 readable names.

-I'm using the precursor library called c-armyknife-lib to write omni-c and low-level memory curruption is is very rare.
+I'm using the precursor library called c-armyknife-lib to write omni-c and low-level memory curruption is now very rare.
 While C++ can probably argue the same, you can use Omni C when a C++ compiler isn't available but unlike C++, there is quite a bit less magic going on (no move semantics, etc.)